-Vickery Holman is one of the most respected property consultancies in the South West.
-We provide a complete commercial property service from our four offices in the key administrative centres of Truro, Plymouth, Exeter and Bristol, covering Cornwall, Devon, Somerset, Bristol, Gloucestershire, Wiltshire and South Wales.
+Vickery Holman is one of the most respected commercial property consultants in the South West.
+We provide a complete commercial property service from our four offices in the key administrative centres of Truro, Plymouth, Exeter and Bristol, with commercial property consultants covering Cornwall, Devon, Somerset, Bristol, Gloucestershire, Wiltshire and South Wales.

 From local authorities and high street banks to government departments, professional services firms and private landowners, our diverse range of local, regional and national clients use our expert West Country knowledge to benefit their businesses.